Kathryn Conrad

 Contact Info

 A large segment of my work has focused on the changing political landscape in Northern Ireland, especially the relationship between the public sphere and public space.
 Some of my work, for instance, has shown the ways in which marginalized communities in Northern Ireland reclaim and retool the idea of the ‘public’—both public politics and public spaces—provocatively and productively.
-In the context of examining Northern Irish political environment, my interest in visual culture and technology drew me to the popular photojournalistic and tourist practice of photographing political wall murals, and I have explored how that political environment is shaped by visual and literary representations of it.
-My work in Northern Ireland sparked my interest in the politics of surveillance, which in turn brought me to cyberspace to explore the risks posed by the virtual body created by information in the context of surveillance practices and, more generally, to think about the implications of technologies on our ways of knowing and being in the world.
+In the context of examining the Northern Irish political environment, my interest in visual culture and technology drew me to the popular photojournalistic and tourist practice of photographing political wall murals, and I have explored how that political environment is shaped by visual and literary representations of it.

-My current monograph project, Technology and the Forms of Irish Modernism, shows how Irish modernist writers respond to the technological and scientific advances of the mid- to late-nineteenth century--and the violence they engendered--by showing how literary forms are more generative, transformative, and beneficial to human flourishing than those offered by technology.
+Science, Technology, and Irish Modernism, which I coedited with Cóilín Parsons and Julie McCormick Weng, was the first collection of essays to explore the relationship between scientific and technological development and Irish literary and cultural modernism.
+My current monograph project, Technology and the Forms of Irish Modernism, explores how Irish modernist writers responded to the technological and scientific advances of the mid- to late-nineteenth century--and the violence they engendered--by showing how literary forms were more generative, transformative, and beneficial to human flourishing than those offered by then-current technologies.
 The writers examined in this project-- Oscar Wilde, W.B.
 Yeats, Tom Greer, Bram Stoker, James Joyce, and Elizabeth Bowen--push back against the rising tide of materialism and physicalism that emerged out of nineteenth-century scientific discourse.
-Rather than simply rejecting scientific and technological advances, however, these writers show a nuanced understanding of how emerging technologies inform the patterns and forms of our experience, and offer literature as an alternative way to mediate human interaction in an increasingly technologized world.
+Rather than simply rejecting scientific and technological advances, however, these writers show a nuanced understanding of how emerging technologies inform the patterns and forms of our experience; and they offer literature as an alternative way to mediate human interaction in an increasingly technologized world.

 Areas of Research

-20th-century British, Irish, and Northern Irish literature and culture; visual culture; science, technology, and culture; surveillance studies; fanfiction.
+20th-century British, Irish, and Northern Irish literature and culture; modernism; science, technology, and culture; artificial intelligence; critical AI literacy; surveillance studies; fanfiction.

 Books